MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M05_ak.md

 ### **Exercise 1: Manage Live event and meetings experiences**

 Contoso organization has deployed Microsoft 365 and is testing pilot projects on collaboration and communication scenarios to meet business requirements.
-The Teams admin will configure meeting policies and schedule an initial webinar for testing purpose.
+The Teams admin will configure meeting policies and schedule an initial webinar for testing purposes.

 #### Task 1 - Edit the default meeting policy and restrict all recording features for meetings